BaltejBajwa/Personal/ReadMe.md

-This is a anamination for kamal
+This is an amination for kamal